-* Russian new car sales stuttering after 3 years of strong growth
+* Russian new car sales stuttering after 3 years of strong

 * Analysts question long-term health of industry